Destination Tokyo: Production

 Some filming of Destination Tokyo took place at Portuguese Bend on the Palos Verdes Peninsula.

-For Destination Tokyo, Warner Bros. borrowed Cary Grant from Columbia Pictures in a swap which sent Humphrey Bogart to Columbia to make Sahara.
+For Destination Tokyo, Warner Bros.
+Pictures borrowed Cary Grant from Columbia Pictures in a swap which sent Humphrey Bogart to Columbia to make Sahara.
 Grant had turned down the role that Bogart eventually played, and Gary Cooper had turned down the role of the captain of the Copperfin that Grant played.